MarinaFroes/Event_Planner/README.md

 ### Available data

-There are 2 types of objects stored in the database:
+There are 4 types of objects stored in the database:

-* Users
+* User
-* Events
+* Event
-* Subjects
+* Subject
-* Tasks
+* Task

 #### User